A Bitter-type electromagnet for complex atomic trapping and manipulation

-The curvature and anti-bias coils in Fig.~\ref{fig:coil} have the same topology.
+Both the curvature coils and the anti-bias coils direct their respective currents along a similar path.
 Current is injected through a partially threaded rod attached nearest the notch in the outer, top brass piece.
 The current carrying rods are made from chromium-copper (alloy C182) because of its high strength (similar to brass) and high conductivity (80~\% that of copper).
 With respect to the orientation in Fig.~\ref{fig:coil}, current flows counterclockwise around the crescent and down the outer stack, before reaching the bottom copper piece, best seen in the inset of Fig.~\ref{fig:coil}.
-The bottom copper piece connects the inner and outer concentric rings such that current returns to the top of the coil with the same helicity.
+The bottom copper piece connects the inner and outer concentric rings such that current returns to the top of the coil by flowing counterclockwise up the inner stack (see Fig.~\ref{fig:coil} inset).
 Current then returns up the stack and is extracted from the inner brass piece through another chromium-copper rod.
+The radii of the inner and outer stack of the curvature (anti-bias) coil are \(22.2~\si{\milli\meter}\) (\(61.7~\si{\milli\meter}\)) and \(36.2~\si{\milli\meter}\) (\(75.7~\si{\milli\meter}\)), respectively.
 This double-coil geometry allows for larger fields for a given current flow\cite{Long2018} and for current to be inserted and extracted at the same layer of the stack.
 Inserting and extracting current at the same layer facilitates multiple coil stacking.

-The four parts to the clover coils, referred to individually as leafs, each function as a independent coil stack.
-Current is inserted into the bottom of the first leaf (the rightmost in Fig.~\ref{fig:coil}) via a small conducting foot (not shown) and flows counterclockwise up the leaf.
+The four parts to the clover coils, referred to individually as leafs, each function as an independent coil stack.
+The outer radius of each leaf is \(95.3~\si{\milli\meter}\) (and the inner radius matches that of the inner curvature coil stack).
+Current is inserted into the brass bottom of the first leaf (the rightmost in Fig.~\ref{fig:coil}) via a small conducting foot (not shown) and flows counterclockwise up the leaf.
 Current flows clockwise down the front leaf (not shown).
 This pattern repeats for the left and back leafs.
 To simplify current transfer between leafs, the top and bottom brass pieces are shared.
 In order to transfer current in this way, geometry constrains the number of layers to be \(N/2+qN\) where \(N\) is the total number of vertical cooling channels per leaf and \(q\) is any positive integer.
 In our design, we choose \(q=1\).
 Note that in each leaf, cooling water flows both azimuthally and radially.